OmariBennett/TypographyNotes-app/notes/index.md

 `X-height` - Located in between the baseline and the cap height, it is the height of the body of the lowercase letter.
 (In this case, it is the letters ‘a’, ’u’, and ‘y’.)

 ### Common Font Classification Types
+`Serif` – fonts have little strokes called serifs attached to the main part of the letter. _*_ Because of their classic look, they are a good choice for more traditional projects.
+They are also common in print publications, like magazines and newspapers.

+`San serif` – fonts do not have that extra stroke-hence the name, which is French for “without serif”. _*_ This style is considered cleaner and more modern than serif fonts.
+Also, it tends to be easier to read on computer screens, including smartphones and tablets.

+`Display` – Because of their decorative nature, display fonts are best for small amounts of text; for example, title and herders, and more graphic-heavy designs.
+-	Script
+-	Blackletter
+-	All-caps
+-	Plain Fancy
+- _*_ When deciding which fonts to use, less is more.
+It is best to limit yourself to one or two per project.
+If you need more contrast, try repeating one of your fonts in a different size, weight, or style.

 ## Typography Essentials
+`Using letter as form` – Each letter is a shape unto itself, a shape that may serve as an illustration, as an icon, as a vessel, or as a graphic focal point, apart from its meaning as an alphabetic unit.

+`Using counter spaces as form` – The space inside and around the shape of a letter, called counter spaces, are often overlooked as design elements. *Their shapes can be customized using color, pattern, or texture.
+The beauty of counter spaces, sometimes called “negative” spaces, is that they are the jewels that are already tucked into the letters… using them well is like discovering buried treasure.

+`Letterform details` – Specialized detailing can communicate apart from the literal message; whether customized or built in as alternate character within a typeface, even a simple swash or ligature can add an extra level of meaning or make the design more specific to the message.

+`Emotional content implied by the text` – Letterforms can amplify the emotional weight of the text. *The delicate tracery of a flowing italic might best convey a poem about nature.

+`Historical connotation` – typefaces area product of their era.
+A good design may be well served with a historically appropriate typeface choice when possible.

+`Vertical Rhythm` – Improves readability and helps to make the layout harmonious and organized.
+Vertical Rhythm on the web is contributed to by font-size, line-height, and margin size.

+## Typography Code Basics Essentials
+### CSS
 `Kerning` – is the space between specific characters. *Some fonts have what we call bad kerning, making certain letters look improperly spaced.
 If a font you are using has bad kerning, it is best to cut your losses and choose something else.
 ```css
 CSS rule { letter-spacing: 1rem; }